 If you’ve been following our recent sales blog series “Building a Successful Inside Sales Process,” you’ve already decided who you would like to sell to and what data you are going to collect about them.
 Now, you need to know what you will say when you get a hold of them.
 We will discuss the prospecting steps to reach the decision maker on our next blog but before you do, you must be prepared to deliver a successful message.

 We like to call this a word track, not a script.
-If you use a script, your prospect will likely be able to tell and they may hang up on your before giving you a chance.
+If you use a script, your prospect will likely be able to tell and they may hang up on you before giving you a chance.
 Reading from a script is impersonal and boring, so it is no surprise that a prospect would assume that the call is not worth their time.
-The way to avoid this is to be prepared and know exactly what your key messaging is.
+The way to avoid this is to be prepared and know exactly what your key message is.
 Everyone is different, so you can’t expect that the same exact message will resonate with everyone.
 But with a deep understanding of your messaging, you can customize your conversations based on your prospect’s answers and personality.
 Creating a word track or a simple guideline will help you make the conversation flow, without sounding scripted.